CentOS/container-pipeline-service/README.md

 $ oc cluster up --public-hostname=<IP address of the VM>
 ```

-This will bring up the openshift cluster with latest verion of OpenShift origin.
+This will bring up the OpenShift cluster with latest verion of OpenShift origin.

 **Bringing up the service**